 University of Alabama

-Alabama University is an absolute powerhouse for sports, and soccer is no exception.
+The University of Alabama is an absolute powerhouse in sports, and soccer is no exception.
 Interestingly, the Crimson Tide got off to a rocky start.
-Despite its establishment in 1986, and a 1987 season record of 9-4-1, the women’s soccer program was suspended from 1989 until 1993.
+Despite its establishment in 1986 and a 1987 season record of 9-4-1, the women’s soccer program was suspended from 1989 until 1993.
 Once re-established, the team had to climb its way back to the top.
-Currently, the women athletes are coached by Wes Hart, who has led the team to three winning seasons since his inaugural year of 2015.
+Currently, the women’s athletes are coached by Wes Hart, who has led the team to three winning seasons since his inaugural year in 2015.